 This blog is tailored to older Canadians who are new to the FIRE movement with a much shorter time horizon.
 Here, you will find monthly net worth updates with a complete breakdown of assets, liabilities, and investment income from dividends.
 They show you exactly what stocks they’re invested in, how much, and how well the stock is performing.
 They also have a YouTube channel!

 Born from three friends talking shop over pints of microbrew, FI Garage was born to tackle big financial topics in a comfortable laid-back setting.
 What started as a podcast has now turned into a burgeoning community of everyday people like you tuning in for insight and inspiration.

-If you’re like most people you likely don’t have much time for reading anymore.
+If you’re like most people, you likely don’t have much time for reading anymore.
 On their site you can scroll through countless podcast episodes and hone in on the ones that relate to you.
-You’ll find great content about real estate investment income, stages of investing and how to level up, information on ETFs, high cash flow investment properties and their thoughts on Bitcoin.
+You’ll find great content on real estate investment income, stages of investing and how to level up, information on ETFs, high cash flow investment properties, and their thoughts on Bitcoin.

 20. The Fire Journey

-29-year old’s Mr & Mrs B are an Ontario couple pursuing financial freedom with a newborn baby in tow.
-We can’t think of anything requiring more grit and gumption than aggressively planning for you future during the hardest stage of parenthood.
+29-year old’s Mr & Mrs B are an Ontario couple pursuing financial independence with a newborn baby in tow.
+We can’t think of anything requiring more grit and gumption than aggressively planning for your future during the hardest stage of parenthood.
 These two have made commercial real estate investment the crux of their FIRE plan, and they are killing it!

 21. Canuck on Fire

 Devoted husband and loving father to four kids, Ryan is every one of us who have ever felt like just another cog in the machine.
 He knew the slow climb up the corporate ladder would never yield the kind of financial compensation you need for true freedom.